 The most common use of PySimpleGUI is to display and collect information from the user.
 The most straightforward way to do this is using a "blocking" GUI call.
 Execution is "blocked" while waiting for the user to close the GUI window/dialog box.
 You've already seen a number of examples above that use blocking windows.
-Anytime you see a context manager used (see the withstatement) it's most likely a blocking window.
-You can examine the show calls to be sure.
-If the window is a non-blocking window, it must indicate that in the call to window.show.
+The call to look for that will show you non-blocking windows are calls to ReadNonBlocking().
+You can read more about Async windows at the end of this document.